NEW: A school spokeswoman says union claim 200 schools will close is "false"

 Negotiations have taken place behind closed doors while the public debate has been marked by sometimes biting remarks and vocal picketing around the schools.

 Both sides indicated Friday that they’d reached a tentative agreement, though teachers union leaders stressed then that any decision to end the strike or not would be determined this weekend.

 Lewis, from the teachers union, said that one problem is that “there’s no trust” of school board members.
 Delegates found several elements of the contract problematic, with the union president calling job security chief among them.

-"The big elephant in the room is the closing of 200 schools," Lewis said. "(Union members) are concerned about this city's decision on some level to close schools."
+“The big elephant in the room is the closing of 200 schools,” she said.
+The teacher “are concerned about this city’s decision on some level to close schools.”

 But Marielle Sainvilus, a spokeswoman for Chicago Public Schools, called Lewis’ claim “false,” asserting that union leaders said a few days ago that 100 schools would close, and “I’m sure it’ll be another number tomorrow.”

-"All Ms. Lewis is trying to do is distract away from the fact that she and her leadership are using our kids as pawns in this process," Sainvilus told CNN by e-mail.
+“All Ms. Lewis is trying to do is distract away from the fact that she and her leadership are using our kids as pawns in this process,” Sainvilus wrote in an e-mail.

 Principals would keep “full authority” to hire teachers, and the school system will now have hiring standards for those with credentials beyond a teacher certification.
 In addition, “highly rated teachers” who lost their jobs when their schools were closed can “follow their students to the consolidated school,” according to a summary of the proposed contract from Chicago Public Schools.

 This contract calls for longer school days for elementary and high school-age students, 10 more “instructional days” each school year and a single calendar for the entire school system, as opposed to the two schedules now in place, depending on the school.